DeepInThought/deepbeats/README.md

-# Deepbeatss
+# Deepbeats

-Welcome to Deepbeatss.
+Welcome to Deepbeats.

 Ensure that this folder is at the following location:
 `${GOPATH}/src/github.com/DeepInThought/deepbeats`

-## Getting Started with Deepbeatss
+## Getting Started with Deepbeats

 ### Requirements

 * [Golang](https://golang.org/dl/) 1.7

 ### Init Project
-To get running with Deepbeatss and also install the dependencies, run the following command:
+To get running with Deepbeats and also install the dependencies, run the following command:

 ```